TASER: Table Agents for Schema-guided Extraction and Recommendation: Methodology

 \textbf{Schema-Guided Extraction:} For each candidate page, the Extractor Agent prompts the LLM with the current schema embedded in the prompt context.
 The LLM is instructed to return a structured output, which is immediately parsed and validated against the schema using Pydantic’s type checking and validation logic.
-Outputs that fail schema validation (e.g., missing fields, type errors, or undeclared instruments) are flagged as feedback for re-extraction.
+Outputs that fail schema validation (e.g., missing fields, type errors, or undeclared instruments) are flagged.

-\textbf{Schema Recommendations for Iterative Refinement:} We formalize schema refinement as an iterative, LLM-driven clustering process that updates the original schema to accommodate unmatched holdings and novel instrument types discovered during extraction \citep{novikov2025alphaevolvecodingagentscientific,pattnaik2024improving,zhang2023clusterllm}.
+\textbf{Schema Recommendations for Iterative Refinement:} We formalize schema refinement as an iterative, LLM-driven clustering process that updates the schema to accommodate unmatched or novel holdings discovered during extraction \citep{novikov2025alphaevolvecodingagentscientific,zhang2023clusterllm}.
 At each iteration, the agent operates on the episodic error stack to propose schema modifications, and extraction is retried using the updated schema.
 This process continues until all entries are matched or no further improvements are possible.
 Let $H = \{h_1, h_2, \ldots, h_N\}$ denote the set of unmatched holdings, and let $\Sigma^{(0)}$ be the initial schema.
-For each iteration $\ell$, we define: \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt, label={ \raisebox{0.5ex}{$\blacktriangleright$}}] \item $H^{(\ell)}$: Unmatched holdings at iteration $\ell$. \item $\Sigma^{(\ell)}$: Current schema. \item $g_\theta$: LLM-based schema suggestion function. \item $B$: Batch size for error grouping. \end{itemize} The refinement loop (Algo.~\ref{alg:llm_schema_refinement}) proceeds as follows: \begin{enumerate}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt] \item Partition $H^{(\ell)}$ into batches of size at most $B$. \item For each batch, invoke $g_\theta$ with batch errors and $\Sigma^{(\ell)}$ to propose schema modifications. \item Aggregate all proposals, cluster/reconcile if necessary, and select the modifications to apply. \item Update schema to $\Sigma^{(\ell+1)}$ and re-extract. \item Update error stack and repeat until $H^{(\ell+1)}$ is empty or no new schema changes are suggested. \end{enumerate}
+For each iteration $\ell$: \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt, label={ \raisebox{0.5ex}{$\blacktriangleright$}}] \item $H^{(\ell)}$: Unmatched holdings at iteration $\ell$. \item $\Sigma^{(\ell)}$: Current schema. \item $g_\theta$: LLM-based schema suggestion function. \item $B$: Batch size for error grouping. \end{itemize} The refinement loop (Algo.~\ref{alg:llm_schema_refinement}) proceeds as follows: \begin{enumerate}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt] \item Partition $H^{(\ell)}$ into batches of size at most $B$. \item For each batch, invoke $g_\theta$ with batch errors and $\Sigma^{(\ell)}$ to propose schema modifications. \item Aggregate, cluster, and select recommendations \item Update schema to $\Sigma^{(\ell+1)}$ and re-extract. \item Update error stack and repeat until $H^{(\ell+1)}$ is empty or no new schema changes are suggested. \end{enumerate}